ghrcdaac/GHRC-Discover-Granules/README.md

 ```

 The last relevant value in the collection definition is "duplicateHandling".
 The value is used to tell
-discover-granules-tf-module how to handle granules that already exist in the configured database but also are discovered on the
+ghrc-discover-granules how to handle granules that already exist in the configured database but also are discovered on the
 current run.
 Discover granules handles the following possible values:
  - skip: Overwrite the ETag or Last-Modified values pulled from S3 if they differ from what the provider returns for
    this run